by Carolyn Thomas ♥ @HeartSisters

 PTSD can also strike both survivors and relief workers at natural or terrorist disasters, and anyone who has either experienced or witnessed this kind of trauma.

 New York City’s World Trade Center Health Registry reported that 20% of New Yorkers who lived below Canal Street (close to the World Trade Center) were estimated to suffer from PTSD following the 9/11 terrorist attacks in 2001 compared to 11% of all New York City residents.
-About 5% of 9/11 trained relief workers were diagnosed with PTSD as a result of just listening to stories from survivors of the attacks.
+About 5% of 9/11 trained relief workers were diagnosed with PTSD as a result of just listening to the horrific stories from survivors of the attacks.
 Hardest hit among relief workers were those who were pulled off their regular jobs to perform tasks they were not prepared for – like the city’s sanitation workers who were assigned to help with search and rescue, or relief workers who spent more than 90 days at Ground Zero.
-Most relief workers showed no further symptoms six months later, but Twin Tower survivors themselves reported suffering PTSD symptoms up to five years after the attacks.
+Most relief workers showed no further symptoms six months later, but Twin Towers survivors themselves reported suffering PTSD symptoms up to five years after the attacks.

 A Harvard Medical School study of survivors of Hurricane Katrina in New Orleans found ‘delayed onset’ PTSD symptoms that actually increased over the first two years following.
 The worst-affected Katrina survivors were both close to the epicentre of the tragedy as well as abandoned on their own without help for far too long – both extremely dangerous PTSD risk factors.

 For military personnel now serving in the current Middle East war, the PSTD numbers are frightening:

 - one in six soldiers will return suffering from PTSD